K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 and the PHP script will merely be downloaded by the web browser.

-   Create a file called fastcgi.conf in `/www/<server name>/conf` (assuming the defaul path for the webroot was chosen) with the following contents:
+   Create a file called fastcgi.conf in `/www/<server name>/conf` (assuming the default path for the webroot was chosen) with the following contents:

    ```
    Server type="application/x-httpd-php" CommandLine="/QOpenSys/pkgs/bin/php-cgi" StartProcesses="1"